 - Improving accessibility to active travel and wider activity opportunities for the nation’s workforce.
 Thinking wider around this, redesigning workplaces, stand up desks, encouraging them to walk up the stairs and introducing other simple healthy initiatives within workplaces.

 - Thinking laterally about regenerating our high streets by making it easier for exercise companies to apply for a change of use some of the high street.
-Also thinking about the high street users to make them more fun and accessible for everyone and encourage people to walk up there.
 She wants to encourage fitness and leisure operators to open on the high street and across town developments on a larger scale.

 - Supporting older adults to access the health benefits of physical activity and make it easier for them to live a healthy and active life.

 An introduction to social prescribing:

 Professor Helen Stokes-Lampard, the Chair of the RCGP gave a warm, informative presentation about the role of General Practitioners in improving the nation’s health.
 This is in line with the BMA report on inequalities for health and making it simple and easy to change behaviours and do the right thing.

 Helen introduced the National Academy of Social Prescribing that was launched last week by Baroness Tanni Gray-Thompson.
 The idea is that GPs will take a more holistic approach to caring for their population.
 The GP will refer to Social Provider Link Workers who are responsible for visiting the individual and learning more about their needs and motivations.
 Subsequently, they can refer them to other non-medication health improvements.
 The idea is that everyone on long term prescription will also receive an activity prescription.